 - 2015 Pierre Gimonnet & Fils “Spécial Club Oger Grand Cru” Brut

-Located in Verzy, Sébastien Mouzon is producing certified organic wines and practicing biodynamic viticulture.
+Located in Verzy, Sébastien Mouzon is producing certified organic wines and, as of 2020, is Demeter Certified Biodynamic.
 Sébastien’s interpretation of Verzy is refined but also unadorned and without pretense.
 They are delicious wines, thoughtful, restrained, mineral, and incisive.
 Verzy is a terroir that’s often included in the blend of wines from this part of the Montagne—the trio of Grand Crus—Mailly, Verzenay (the most famous of the three) and Verzy.
 Unlike Ambonnay or Bouzy, the two powerful, south-facing Montagne Grand Crus, Verzy faces north-east, producing wines with more finesse, tension, and a higher register.

 Mouzon’s wines are mineral and quieter than their more powerful counterparts in Verzenay.
 Sébastien Mouzon describes the differences between Verzenay and Verzy in this way: “In Verzenay, the mineral is inside the fruit.
 In Verzy, the fruit is inside the minerality.”
 This is a crystalizing way to think about these two villages.
 The estate is just over seven hectares, almost all in Verzy, split over 50 different plots.
 For his Club wine, he makes three different wines: Blanche Voie, a single parcel wine made of pinot noir and chardonnay, a Blanc de Blancs from the southern part of the village which borders Villers-Marmery and is more chalk dominated as well as a Blanc de Noir from the northern part of Verzy.